stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/03-node-operator/lido/02-lido-sdvtm-ssv.md

 ### Step 4: Wait for Confirmation

-1. **Pause and Wait:**
-   - Wait for confirmation from the Lido Team before proceeding further.
+Wait for confirmation from the Lido Team before proceeding further.

 ### Step 5: Create SAFE Multisig

-1. **Coordinator Action:**
-   - Once all addresses are verified, the cluster coordinator will create a 5/7 threshold SAFE Multisig.
-   - The Multisig will use each member's individual manager address on Holesky.
+Once all addresses are verified, the cluster coordinator will create a 5/7 threshold SAFE Multisig.
+The Multisig will use each member's individual manager address on Holesky.

-2. **Share SAFE URL:**
-   - Share the SAFE Holesky URL with the cluster members.

 ### Step 6: Register Your Cluster

-1. **Committee Action:**
-   - The Simple DVT Module Committee will add your cluster to the Lido Node Operator Registry using the SAFE multisig you provided.
+The Simple DVT Module Committee will add your cluster to the Lido Node Operator Registry using the SAFE multisig you provided.

 ## Lido x SSV Network Node Setup